Capital grant expenses

 Current grant expenses

 Voluntary transfers intended to finance the current activities of the recipient.
-Includes grants for current purposes to private non-profit organisations serving households, grants made to foreign governments and organisations including grants made for aid projects, and current grants from one level of government to another (eg. Commonwealth to State) and between units within the same level of government.
+Includes grants for current purposes to private non-profit organisations serving households, grants made to foreign governments and organisations including grants made for aid projects, and current grants from one level of government to another (eg. Commonwealth to State) and between units in different jurisdictions within the same level of government.

 Current transfer expenses

-Regular payments that are current in nature for which no economic benefits are received in return for payment.
+Refers to payments that are current in nature for which no economic benefits are received in return for payment.
 Includes current grant expenses, subsidies and current monetary transfers to households.

 The accounting process of systematically allocating the cost less estimated residual value of an asset over its expected life.